 Using this extender will result in your Circle’s device list registering duplicates of any device that goes online through both the main router and the extender.
 To ensure that the Circle device sees and manages each device in your home properly, check for duplicates in your device list and ensure that both entries for each device are assigned to the appropriate profile.

-Thanks for your interest in Circle!
-Unfortunately, we're aware of a serious incompatibility issue with Circle and Eero routers.
-With the latest Eero software (v3.5.0-312), released on October 17th 2017, we've determined that Circle's filter level settings cause overall Internet functionality to break.
+Unfortunately, we're aware of a serious incompatibility issue with Circle and the first generation of Eero routers (we don't believe this affects the second generation).
+You may notice that Circle's filter level settings cause overall Internet functionality to break.
 Specifically, you may notice setting a profile to a filter level other than "None" will cause every platform and website to fail to load, regardless of whether the site has been set as "Not Allowed".
 Setting the profile to the "None" filter level, or the device as "Unmanaged", will restore Internet functionality.
-At this time, there is no other workaround, other than switching all profiles to a "None" filter level, or disabling Circle until the problem is resolved.
-We are working as quickly as possible to remedy the situation and restore overall compatibility.
-Feel free to reach out to us using the support links below for more information.
+At this time, there is no other workaround, other than switching all profiles to a "None" filter level, or replacing the main router with a different compatible model.
+Please reach out to Eero's support team for further assistance or questions regarding this matter.

 [g] ON ACTIONTEC T3200M AND ASSOCIATED ROUTERS

 Unfortunately, the Actiontec T3200M and a few routers that utilize its chipset (this includes the Bell Home Hub 3000 and Sagemcom Fast 5566) are incompatible with the Circle device, because it has a feature that interferes with the Circle device's operation.
 This feature is called "Fast Path Packet Acceleration", and cannot be turned off in the router's configuration.
 We apologize for the inconvenience; there is no workaround at this time.